Johk3/Typeless/README.md

 # Typeless
-> A p2p messagin platform where LLAMA3 types for you.
+> A p2p messaging platform where LLAMA3 types for you.